Fast collisional electron heating and relaxation in thin foils driven by a circularly polarized ultraintense short-pulse laser: Introduction

 Most laser-based isochoric heating experiments conducted so far have exploited the fast electrons driven by a linearly polarized laser pulse~\citep{Nilson-etal_PRL2010,Santos-etal_NJP2017,Sawada-etal_PRL2019}.
 Their energy dissipation through the plasma bulk enables heating to high temperatures ($\unit[0.1{-}1]{keV}$) at solid-range plasma densities, but usually at the expense of poor spatial uniformity~\citep{Dervieux-etal_HEDP2015} and relatively slow thermalization.
-Plasma heating in this case is caused by the interaction of the fast electrons with the bulk plasma via a combination of direct collisions~\citep{Robinson-etal_NF2014}, Ohmic dissipation of the slower return current~\citep{Lovelace-Sudan_PRL1971,Guillory-Benford_PP1972,Bell-Kingham_PRL2003,Robinson-etal_NF2014} or plasma waves driven by the fast electrons~\citep{Sherlock-etal_PRL2014,Kemp-Divol_PoP2016}.
+Plasma heating in this case is caused by the interaction of the fast electrons with the bulk plasma via a combination of direct collisions~\citep{Robinson-etal_NF2014}, ohmic dissipation of the colder return current~\citep{Lovelace-Sudan_PRL1971,Guillory-Benford_PP1972,Bell-Kingham_PRL2003,Robinson-etal_NF2014} or plasma waves driven by the fast electrons~\citep{Sherlock-etal_PRL2014}.
 Some experiments have been done with laser-accelerated ions to heat a secondary target~\citep{Patel-etal_PRL2003,Dyer-etal_PRL2008,Mancic-etal_PRL2010}.
 Yet, while this heating method can provide better spatial uniformity, it leads to much lower ($\unit[{\sim}10]{eV}$) temperatures.

 At normal laser incidence and linear polarization (LP), and for sharp-gradient, highly overdense plasmas, the most commonly invoked mechanisms of laser energy conversion into fast electrons are \jxB{} heating~\citep{Kruer-Estrabrook_PoF1985} and vacuum heating~\citep{Bauer-Mulser_PoP2007,May-etal_PRE2011}.
-Both mechanisms hinge on the temporal modulation of the laser ponderomotive force around the target surface, and thus lead to periodic injection of MeV-range electrons bunches into the target at twice the laser frequency.
-Such suprathermal electrons thermalize relatively slowly (${\sim}\unit{ps}$), which may hinder those applications requiring a closely Maxwellian dense plasma.
+Both mechanisms hinge on the temporal modulation of the laser ponderomotive force around the target surface, and thus lead to periodic injection of MeV range electron bunches into the target at twice the laser frequency.
+Such suprathermal electrons thermalize relatively slowly (${\sim}\unit{ps}$), which may hinder those applications that require a closely Maxwellian dense plasma.
+In a work by \citet{Kemp-Divol_PoP2016}, it is shown that the fast electron bunches induce surface waves that can scatter the energized bulk electrons, thereby improving absorption.
+They also show the necessity of collisions to first heat up the target surface to $\unit{keV}$ temperatures, required for vacuum heating to commence.